 Disconnecting while playing

 The most common causes of disconnections are from a low battery, or from an inconsistent reading as a result of the way the heart rate monitor is being worn.

 Rule out battery issues by charging the monitor fully before playing.

 Ensure that you are wearing the heart rate monitor correctly.
 If the monitor is shifting frequently due to discomfort or fit, some kids have seen success by wearing the monitor on their calf.

 The monitor responds differently to different players by establishing a baseline heart rate each time you get connected.
 As each player progresses, the difficulty level will increase which determines how frequently the red zone of the Gizmo grows.
 This setting is so kids will continue to practice skills and become aware of the more subtle changes in their heart rate even if they are not visibly frustrated.

-If the difficult is too high kids may struggle to get out of the red or too low they'll never leave the blue, this can be altered by your coach or the Support team.
+If the difficulty is too high, kids may struggle to get out of the red.
+If it is too low, they'll never leave the blue.
+These settings can be altered by our Family Care Team.

-To adjust difficulty settings, troubleshoot any issues with the heart rate monitor, or for any issues with how the play time is reported on your dashboard or in a recent email, please contact Support.
+To adjust difficulty settings, troubleshoot any issues with the heart rate monitor, or for any issues with how the play time is reported on your dashboard or in a recent email, please contact the Family Care Team.